tristanls/dynamodb-lock-client/README.md

     * `partitionKey`: _String_ Name of table partition key (hash key) to use.
     * `sortKey`: _String_ _(Default: undefined)_ Optional name of table sort key (range key) to use.
 If specified, all lock ids will be required to contain a `sortKey`.
     * `heartbeatPeriodMs`: _Number_ _(Default: undefined)_ Optional period at which to send heartbeats in order to keep the lock locked.
 Providing this option will cause heartbeats to be sent.
-    * `leaseDurationMs`: _Number_ The length of lock lease duration.
-If the lock is not renewed via a heartbeat within `leaseDurationMs` it will be automatically released.
+    * `leaseDuration`: _Number_ The length of lock lease duration.
+If the lock is not renewed via a heartbeat within `leaseDuration` it will be automatically released.
+    * `leaseUnit`: _String_ The unit of `leaseDuration`.
+Valid values are `milliseconds`, `seconds`, `minutes`, `hours`, `days`.
-    * `owner`: _String_ Customize owner name for lock (optional).
+    * `ownerName`: _String_ Customize owner name for lock (optional).
     * `retryCount`: _Number_ _(Default: 1)_ Number of times to retry lock acquisition after initial failure.
 No retries will occur if set to `0`.
-    * `trustLocalTime`: _Boolean_ _(Default: false)_ If set to `true`, when the client retrieves an existing lock, it will use local time to determine if `leaseDurationMs` has elapsed (and shorten its wait time accordingly) instead of always waiting the full `leaseDurationMs` milliseconds before making an acquisition attempt.
+    * `trustLocalTime`: _Boolean_ _(Default: false)_ If set to `true`, when the client retrieves an existing lock, it will use local time to determine if `leaseDuration` has elapsed (and shorten its wait time accordingly) instead of always waiting the full `leaseDuration` in milliseconds before making an acquisition attempt.
   * Return: _Object_ Fail open client.

 Creates a "fail open" client that acquires "fail open" locks.
-If process crashes and lock is not released, lock will eventually expire after `leaseDurationMs` from last heartbeat sent (if any).
-This means that if process acquires a lock, goes to sleep for more than `leaseDurationMs`, and then wakes up assuming it still has a lock, then it can perform an operation ignoring other processes that may assume they have a lock on the operation.
+If process crashes and lock is not released, lock will eventually expire after `leaseDuration` from last heartbeat sent (if any).
+This means that if process acquires a lock, goes to sleep for more than `leaseDuration`, and then wakes up assuming it still has a lock, then it can perform an operation ignoring other processes that may assume they have a lock on the operation.

 ### client.acquireLock(id, callback)